AtharvaDeolalikar/Sheets-Database-Demo/README.md

 # Use Google Sheets as Database
-This repository contains the assets of the demo website in which Google Sheets is considered as the database.
+This repository contains the assets of the demo website in which Google Sheets is used as the database.

 Check out this live demo by clicking [here!](https://atharvadeolalikar.github.io/COVID-Help/)